tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 ```csharp
 services.AddSingleton<LocalizedRoutingTranslationTransformer>();
 ```
-Use your DynamicRouteValueTransformer in the endpoints middleware with the following options.
+Register your DynamicRouteValueTransformer in the endpoints middleware with the following template.
 ```csharp
 app.UseEndpoints(endpoints =>
 {